 The prominent CTA gives a shopper one thing to do: resume their order.
 It’s also large enough that it’s easy to click from a small device.

 3 abandoned cart email templates to bring customers back

 When creating cart reminder emails, you can templatize your email content so all subscribers receive the same message—just with different products, prices, and personalized cart buttons.

 Below are three great templates to do this.
 Each has placeholder text for you to add product images, descriptions, costs, and calls to actions.
-Mix and match the templates or build off of these to create the perfect messaging for your business:
+Mix and match the templates or build off of these to create the perfect messaging for your type of business: